YouTube

 |

-Updated April 23, 2024
+Updated May 13, 2024

-If you've decided to quit YouTube or limit your time watching YouTube videos, you've probably uninstalled the YouTube app as a deterrent.
+If you've decided to quit YouTube or limit your time watching videos, you've probably uninstalled the YouTube app as a deterrent.
 However, it's easy to quickly re-activate the app from the App Store and start using it again.
 Furthermore, traditional blocking techniques may not go far enough.
 In this article, we'll go over the best strategies to use when you want to block YouTube on the iPhone.

 While the iPhone's built-in parental controls can limit YouTube usage, fully blocking it requires more advanced techniques.